 Realize the way we are structured keeps us from adapting quickly

-Agile did a great job illustrating the need for increasing customer collaboration and influencing the way we build software.
+Agile did a great job in creating the need for customer collaboration and influencing the way we build software.
 But the way the information we gathered from customers was communicated in Agile stifled its ability to empower teams.
 We built “Scrumfall”.
 We still get a list of requirements and have project managers and scrum masters drive shipping outputs in a process we call “sprints,” mostly in two-week intervals.

 Customer insights come from matrixed user experience or product management teams to help us understand the customer context a little deeper, but are still separate from the engineering team.
 And without allowing the engineering team to see, feel, and hear what is occurring for users on a daily basis the impact of the insights lose their power.
-This matrix structure keeps the teams from co-creating, and removes the ability to solve problems and adapt the solution quickly.
+This matrix structure keeps the teams from co-creating and removes the ability to solve problems and adapt the solution quickly.

 Embrace the most important ingredient: Discovery

 To help you make the final push toward the summit, I am going to humbly take one for the team by sharing my cautionary tale.
-If you are unfamiliar with my past, I made a massive crater in the ground (destroyed a product) by errantly building a solution for “me” not “we.”
+If you are unfamiliar with my past, I made a massive crater in the ground (destroyed a product) by errantly building a solution for “me” not “us.”
 I didn’t talk to the customers who would be using and buying my product (and trust me, in enterprise SaaS, those that use and those that buy are very different from each other), and the result was a complete and devastating miss that put the company on the ropes.

 When Agile entered my world I was thankful simply to see the mention of customers or users in the conversation instead of just scoping projects and pumping them through the sausage maker.
 Knowing your customer is everything.
 For the B2C commerce and digital marketing folks out there, I know you can relate to the difficulty of doing this well.
-Personalized commerce and omni-channel experience today depends on it.
+Personalized commerce and omnichannel experience today depends on it.
 In all cases, our teams need to be doing early discovery together.

 This means that at the inception of a new idea, a plus-one, or infrastructure project, all the members of the team need to be huddled around the fire having a chat about what outcome they want to achieve, who they need to be talking to, and how they are going to use this information to co-create, measure, and iterate.
 Once you road-test this you will see the byproduct is actionable data that empowers the team.